moarwick/react-super-styled/README.md

 * Spacing "shorthands" for margin, padding
 * Customizable theme, breakpoints

-Caveats:
-1) Not a full-fledged "styling library", makes for a great "base"!
-2) Dynamic prop parsing adds some "overhead"

 > Some Breaking "improvements" in v0.5.0, but well worth it :)

 ### Installation